alttch/bma-info/gateryx/security.rst

 used only by *plain* built-in application for redirection to HTTPS and certain system purposes.

-Despite Gateryx currently does not enforce clients to use TLS 1.3 only, it is highly recommended to ensure that only this version is used by the clients.
-The older TLS versions are considered less secure.
+Despite Gateryx currently does not enforce clients to use TLS 1.3 only by default, in certain environments it is recommended to disable TLS 1.2 in the main server configuration file (`tls/protocols` section of listeners).

 SNI
 ===